 Omega 6 fatty acids are easy to get on almost any diet.
 Most people consume way too much as it is.

 But omega 3 fats are harder to come by, especially on a vegan diet, and important for healthy hair.

 You can use a supplement, or refer to this list of the best vegan omega 3 sources.
-The best of which are:
+The best plantbased foods include:

 - Chia seeds